kunalverma94/xxPOC/README.md

 # Installation

- #Please follow the video in the repo for installaion and used the link below for .net core environment
+ #Please follow the video in the repo for installaion

  #video Instructions/Demo

  video:https://raw.githubusercontent.com/kunalverma94/POC/master/coding/Demo.mp4

+# Please Make sure .net Core  is installed on system , used the link below for .net core environment as per the O.S

 Windows

 https://dotnet.microsoft.com/download